Greyhound vs Italian Greyhound: Is There a Difference?

 ©iStock.com/Natalia Timchenko

-Because of their kind and loving nature, Italian Greyhounds are well with people and like socializing.
+Because of their kind and loving nature, Italian greyhounds are good with people and like socializing.
 However, they can be extremely sensitive to their immediate surroundings.
 In general, they get along well with other animals and people, however, they can be a little wary of children.
 Because they are such a little fragile breed, these dogs require gentle love and care from children to reciprocate such behavior.

 Greyhounds are sociable, non-aggressive, and extremely intelligent.
 This breed, when given the proper amount of exercise, may become a peaceful, devoted house pet.
 Both types are energetic, sensitive dogs that require activity time.
 They are also quite simple to train.

-Greyhound vs. Italian Greyhound: Energy Levels
+Energy Levels

-The energy level of Italian Greyhounds is higher than average, so they don’t sleep nearly as much as the Greyhound.
+The energy level of Italian greyhounds is higher than average, so they don’t sleep nearly as much as the greyhound.
 To meet their daily activity requirements, they need to walk, run, and/or play every day.
 Greyhounds become placid and peaceful after enough time running about outside.
 They love to snuggle up next to their owner while they snooze.

-Even though Greyhounds are known for their calm demeanor, they can reach speeds of up to 45 miles per hour while running!
+Even though greyhounds are known for their calm demeanor, they can reach speeds of up to 45 miles per hour while running!
 As a result, they are frequently bred for dog racing competitions.
-There’s also the Italian Greyhound, which is a diminutive sprinter known to attain speeds of up to 28 mph.
+There’s also the Italian greyhound, which is a diminutive sprinter known to attain speeds of up to 28 mph.

 Health Factors